Frequently Asked Questions

 Do I have to be considering a heat pump to participate?

-No. Actively considering a heat pump is not a requirement to participate in the Virtual Home Energy Check-Up.
-However, the intention of the Jump on a Heat Pump program is to help support homeowners to transition to heat pumps (or find other ways to reduce the greenhouse gas foot print of their home).
+Actively considering a heat pump is not a requirement to participate in the Virtual Home Energy Consultation.
+However, the intention of the Jump on a Heat Pump program is to help support homeowners to transition to heat pumps (or find other ways to reduce the greenhouse gas footprint of their home).

 Why are you asking about all of my home’s systems?